-Support will be given to the provision of new or improved indoor community facilities.
+Support will be given to otherwise acceptable provision of new or improved indoor community facilities.

-Proposals that would result in the loss of an indoor community facility will only be permitted if alternative and equivalent indoor community facilities are provided or if there is strong evidence that the facility is surplus to requirements or economically unviable, including evidence that it has been properly marketed for at least 18 months.
+Proposals that would result in the loss of an indoor community facility will only be permitted if alternative and equivalent indoor community facilities are provided or if there is strong evidence that the facility is surplus to requirements or economically unviable, including evidence that it has been properly marketed for at least 12 months.

-Proposals for development which result in the loss of indoor community facilities will be required to provide alternative facilities and meet the following criteria:
+Proposals that would result in the loss of indoor community facilities will only be permitted if equivalent facilities are provided or there is evidence that the facility is surplus to requirements or no longer viable.
+Any alternative facilities must comply with the following criteria: